 What Makes Our Program Distinct?

 The Health Innovation and Leadership specialty of the DNP program can be customized to support the individual and unique aspirations of each student.
+Our faculty work to understand the goals of our students and work with our School of Nursing academic structures to support their learning needs.

 Our students bring knowledge, interests, expertise, experience and insights to this leadership specialty and build on those assets to learn to create innovative solutions for health care.